OlliOlli

-OlliOlli is a side-scrolling skateboarding video game developed and published by Roll7.
+OlliOlli is a skateboarding video game developed and published by Roll7.
 It was released for PlayStation Vita on 21 January 2014 in North America, and on 22 January 2014 in Europe.

 The game received a port for Microsoft Windows, OS X and Linux, developed by General Arcade and published by Devolver Digital, a port for PlayStation 3 and PlayStation 4, developed by BlitWorks and again published by Roll7, a port for Xbox One, Wii U, and Nintendo 3DS, developed by Carbon and published by Curve Digital, and a port for Android, developed by BlitWorks and published by Devolver Digital.
 A collection of both games released for Nintendo Switch on 14 February 2019, titled OlliOlli: Switch Stance.

 A sequel, OlliOlli2: Welcome to Olliwood, was announced for PlayStation Vita and PlayStation 4 on 25 September 2014, and was released on 3 March 2015 in North America, and on 4 March 2015 in Europe.
+Another sequel, OlliOlli World, was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S and Microsoft Windows on 8 February 2022.

 On 9 April 2016, it was announced that Roll7 cooperated with Spanish publisher and distributor Badland Games to bring OlliOlli and OlliOlli2: Welcome to Olliwood to retail stores, delivered as OlliOlli: Epic Combo Edition for PlayStation 4.

 Gameplay

 OlliOlli features two-dimensional levels and a very basic control scheme, using only the "X" button, shoulder buttons, and left analog stick.
 The player combines tricks performed with attempting to land perfectly, and failing to do so results in the game awarding only a fraction of the points that would have been earned with a perfect landing.
 Each level has 5 achievements to perform, and once complete unlocks a harder level.
-Falling at any point in a level forces the player to reattempt the level.
+As there are no checkpoints, falling at any point in a level forces the player to reattempt the level.